MechaMonk/pyRouterJig/documentation.md

 know Python and can send me proposed patches (or pull requests on Github).
 * <b>Features.</b> I\'m working on the following features, but would appreciate help:
-  * In Editor, allow for certain changes in parameters, such as board width and decreasing the bit width.
+  * In Editor, allow for certain changes in parameters, such as board width and bit width.
+The reason changes are disabled now is that parameter changes may create errors that are difficult to recover from.
   * Define the option for \"fold-over templates\" that are appropriate for laying out hand-cut joints.
 This would be an alternative option to the Incra template.
   * More friendly error messages and handling.
   * More spacing options.
   * Cleaning up these web pages.
+Create a webpage with more example joints.
   * Consider relaxing the requirement that board and bit dimensions be exact multiples of increments.
   * Export to Sketchup, or a file that it can import.
-  * Create a place in the repository for example joints.
-Include joints from the Incra manual.

 [Return to index](#page-index)